Do you provide free estimates?

 Understanding What You Need

-Understanding the differences will help you make the first important decision in the remodel process; who should I talk too about my remodeling questions.
+Understanding the differences between an estimate appointment and a consultation appointment will help you make the first important decision in the remodel process; who should I talk to about our remodeling questions.
 If you want help budgeting your remodel then the consultation format is going to give you a lot more information.
-If you know what you want but need someone to do the work then the estimate will be advantageous.
+If you know exactly what you want but need someone to do the work then the estimate will be advantageous.
 Either way by simply asking during the initial phone conversation, what is included in their “Free Estimate" you will be able to quickly separate the contractors who are focused on providing a generic or task related price to those that are there to educate and guide the process.
 Both are valuable but for different needs in your process.

 My thoughts on Free vs. Paid